Malaysia Photo

 Malaysia has always been a popular destination for U.S. ICT companies for their global market expansion.
 Some of the significant U.S. companies that are well-established in Malaysia are IBM, HP, Intel, Google, Amazon, and many others.
 Malaysia has a holistic digital ecosystem and a complete ICT support system for U.S. businesses.

-Malaysia is a great outsourcing opportunity for foreign companies but as well it hosts numerous tech giants, which educated the local digital community to implement those needed changes in business culture, and project management and prepare the skilled workforce in the IT industry.
+Malaysia is a great outsourcing opportunity for foreign companies, but it hosts numerous tech giants, which have educated the local digital community to implement those needed changes in business culture, project management, and prepared the skilled workforce in the IT industry.

 For this reason, companies from Malaysia are more visible and considered a regional force in the IT industry, making good competition for Indonesia, the Philippines, and even India.

 Since it is expected that Malaysia will reach a digitalization level of 21% by 2025, local IT companies are struggling to invest in the training and education of young developers and designers that would bring potential growth to the Malaysian IT sector.
-However, following the current trends, Malaysian IT companies have a high chance to grow and provide higher-quality digital services.
+However, following the current trends, Malaysian IT companies have a high chance of growing and providing higher-quality digital services.

 Also, the layoffs in the IT industry.
 Markus Monnikendam from Lizard Global states that recent layoffs at IT firms show that even the biggest businesses can make misjudgments when attempting to strike a balance between staff planning and profitability.